nuprl/website/blog/_src/posts/2017-06-16-spring-2017-pl-junior-retrospective.md

 ## Synthesis

-The first paper on program synthesis that we looked at was [A Deductive Approach to Program Synthesis][deductive] by Zohar and Manna.
+The first paper on program synthesis that we looked at was [A Deductive Approach to Program Synthesis][deductive] by Manna and Waldinger.
 We chose this paper because it's old and has a lot of citations so it's probably Important.
 It was interesting and provided an OK introduction to proof search but the method presented seems far removed from modern synthesis techniques.

 The next paper was
-[Programmatic and Direct Manipulation, Together][progdirect] by Chugh et al which presents the [Sketch-n-Sketch][sketchnsketch] system.
+[Programmatic and Direct Manipulation, Together][progdirect] by Chugh, Hempel, Spradlin, and Alders, which presents the [Sketch-n-Sketch][sketchnsketch] system.
 Sketch-n-Sketch is a cool system.
 It demonstrates that a narrow application of synthesis - trying to fill in the constant values in a program (sketching) - can be used for great effect.
 We were left